Skip to main content

 Content Description

 Personal papers of Mark Rich, much about rural life and churches.
-There are also materials for son Charles M. Rich.
+There are also materials for son Charles M. Rich, largely sermons and church papers.
 Other family members may be added later.

 Dates